Your Gift DOUBLES to Help Deliver Hope and Joy!

 Kristi: A little.

-Jim: Okay.
-Now it’s coming together.
+Jim: Now it’s coming together.

-Kristi: A little bit in some areas.
+Kristi: A little bit.
+In certain areas.

-Jim: This is actually an intervention.
+Jim: This is actually an intervention, your husband asked us. (laughs)

 Kristi: Yes.
 But I need to do a big caveat here.